kalondepeace/Con-tracker/README.md

 ## Con-tracker. :smile:
 ###Demo : https://kalondepeace.github.io/Con-tracker/

-This is a Dapp built on the celo block chain that enables users to track all transactions from different addresses in one place.
+This is a Dapp built on the celo blockchain that enables users to track all transactions from different addresses in one place.

+Users

  ## Users can:
-    * easily create an account to start using the Dapp
+    * Easily create an account to start using the Dapp
-    * track transactions from normal addresses as well as contract addresses.
+    * Track transactions from normal addresses as well as contract addresses.
-    * view all the previous transactions for a particular address.
+    * View all the previous transactions for a particular address.
-    * view account balances for different tokens held by the address
+    * View account balances for different tokens held by the address
     * Save and delete addresses.
     * Give addresses custom names for easy identification.
+    * Buy tokens to start using the Dapp
+    * Transfer tokens to other users of the Dapp.